Eschatologue/CM_wiki/docs/class/artificer/index.md

 #### Infusions Known

-When you gain this feature, pick four Infusions to learn, choosing from the “Artificer Infusions” section in Tasha's Cauldron of Everything.
+When you gain this feature, pick four Infusions to learn, choosing from the "[Artificer Infusions]" section.
 You learn additional Infusions of your choice when you reach certain levels in this class, as shown in the Infusions Known column of the Artificer Features table.

 Whenever you gain a level in this class, you can replace one of the Infusions you learned with a new one.